faenrandir/a_careful_examination/communications/discussion-on-believing-women.md

 4. _Regardless_ of how participants may have felt about polygamy, many of Joseph Smith’s actions are ethically problematic.
 Later acceptance of polygamy does nothing to address the ethical problems with how Joseph enacted polygamy.

-    * Joseph had a second sealing performed to the Partridge sisters in order to hide the first sealings from Emma.
+    * Joseph [may have] had a second sealing performed to the Partridge sisters in order to hide the first sealings from Emma.
 Does it matter, ethically speaking, that the Partridge sisters were okay going along with this deception?
     * Joseph’s 3rd proposal to Zina came when she was a 7 month preganant newlywed.
 Under what ethical system is okay to proposition a 7 month pregnant newlywed for sealing?
 Her eventual acceptance that this was God’s will does nothing to absolve Smith.
 In that situation, there is immense pressure to generate spiritual experiences validating the proposal because, otherwise, the proposal is abominable and invalidates the woman’s entire worldview.
     * Emma viewed Joseph’s relationship with Fanny as adulterous, suggesting that Joseph didn’t get adequate buy-in from Emma.
 This is ethically problematic.
     * After the death of the Walker family’s mother, Joseph Smith volunteered to act as foster parent to the four oldest Walker children, encouraging the father to leave on a two year mission to the eastern states.
 While the father was away, he married the 17 year old, Lucy.
 Under these circumstances, she should not have been made to feel pressured into this situation, regardless of her later disposition towards polygamy.